 ‘Workplace Management is the management of all resources needed to design & maintain appropriate, effective and economical workplace experiences that align to strategic business objectives and support people in doing their best work every day, wherever they are.’

 The role of ‘Workplace Management’ emerges as an integrator of contributions from across a number of disciplines (Corporate Real Estate, Facilities Management, IT, Human Resources, Risk, Security etc.) to deliver an economic and effective ‘workplace experience’ to an organization’s people.
-(Get your FREE copy of the Framework HERE)
+(Get your FREE copy of the Framework HEREOpens in a new tab.)

 The WMF is designed to be applied to all types of workplaces and embraces: